2026 Statistics PhD Survey

 | Decrease | 18% | 38% | 35% |

-Some of this angst is well encapsulated with the following quotes, which emphasize that Academia is focused on hiring folks versed in AI:
+Part of this angst is well encapsulated in the following quotes, which emphasize that academia is focused on hiring people versed in AI:

 Academia appears to be recruiting individuals who specialize in "AI".
 This means that computer scientists are pouring into the field.
-Right now, statisticians have to label themselves as "AI people", though the task remains the same: develop flexible models for complex data.
-After the AI bubble bursts, things will come back to normal.
+Right now, statisticians have to label themselves as "AI people".

 — Recently on the academic job market